Algoa Bay

 Algoa Bay is a maritime bay in the Eastern Cape, South Africa.
-It is located in the east coast, 683 km east of the Cape of Good Hope.
+It is located on the east coast, 683 km east of the Cape of Good Hope.

 Algoa Bay is bounded in the west by Cape Recife and in the east by Cape Padrone.
 The bay is up to 436 m deep.
-The harbour city of Port Elizabeth is situated adjacent to the bay, as is the Port of Ngqura deep water port facility.
+The harbour city of Port Elizabeth is situated adjacent to the bay, as is the Port of Ngqura deep-water port facility.

 History

 The Portuguese explorer Bartolomeu Dias was the first European to reach Algoa Bay in 1488, where he planted a wooden cross on a small island now called St Croix or Santa Cruz island.
 He gave the bay a name meaning "Bay of the Rock", which was changed in Portugal to Bahia de Lagoa or Bay of the Lagoon, and which eventually became Algoa Bay.

+Algoa Bay became prominent for three reasons.
+Firstly, it was the point at which Bartolomeu Dias realized that he had opened the maritime route to the East for global trade, thereby enabling Portugal to become the worlds first global maritime superpower.
+Secondly, the mountain ranges around Algoa Bay, became a navigational landmark for rounding the treacherous Agulhas Bank on the route to the East, thereby depicting the midway point on the route to Goa, India (agoa means to Goa).
+Thirdly, Algoa Bay became known as a landing place for potable water.

 Joshua Slocum talks about Algoa Bay in his book 'Sailing Alone Around the World' (this is not an historical account):

 Nautical charts of the bay caution mariners that "projectiles and badly corroded mustard gas containers have been found in the area between Cape St Francis and Bird Island out to depths of 400 m.
 Trawlers should exercise the greatest caution."

 The chemical weapons were dumped in the bay in the aftermath of World War II.
 During that conflict, Port Elizabeth was used as a research, manufacturing and storage site for mustard gas ordered by the British Air Ministry.